mechastorm/tf-service-example/README.md

 To use this stack
 - Make a copy of `terraform.tfvars.example`
 - Rename the copy to `terraform.tfvars`
+- Repeat the process for `terraform.backend.tfvars.example` to `terraform.backend.tfvars`
 - Fill in the values in the `.tfvars` file

 After that you can run your terraform commands.
 Remember you must start with `terraform init -backend-config=terraform.tfvars`